 Not to be outdone by the other ingredients, meat and fish are also prominent guests.
 Get ready to embrace beef, chicken, lamb, and fish of all kinds.

 To get a deeper understanding of the foundation of Israeli cooking, I sought out Adeena Sussman, co-author of 11 books, and author of Sababa: Fresh, Sunny Flavors from My Israeli Kitchen, which was named best fall 2019 cookbook by The New York Times, Bon Appétit, and Food & Wine.
+And was chosen as a selection in our Summer Cookbook Club.

 If you’re new to Israeli cooking, Adeena recommends spices to keep on hand, pantry staples to store, proteins to buy, and an approach to cooking that anyone can master.